samlama1/aci-span-discovery/README.md

 ## Features

-- Authenticate with the APIC
+- **Authentication**: Authenticate with the APIC using provided credentials.
+- **EPG to BD Mapping**: Retrieve and map End Point Groups (EPGs) to Bridge Domains (BDs).
+- **EPG to VLAN Mapping**: Retrieve and map EPGs to VLANs.
+- **BD to Subnet Mapping**: Retrieve and map BDs to Subnets.
-- Retrieve and map EPG to BD, VLAN, Subnet, and VRF
+- **BD to VRF Mapping**: Retrieve and map BDs to VRFs.
+- **Active Ports**: Retrieve active ports that are not fabric or span destinations.
+- **VPC Members**: Retrieve Virtual Port Channel (VPC) member interfaces.
-- Retrieve and analyze active ports, VPC members, and SPAN sources
+- **SPAN Sources**: Retrieve SPAN sources or ports to exclude in the analysis.
+- **SPAN Destinations**: Retrieve SPAN destinations or ports to exclude in the analysis.
-- Evaluate SPAN configuration and generate a detailed report
+- **SPAN Configuration Evaluation**: Evaluate the SPAN configuration of the fabric and generate a detailed report.

 ## Requirements